Cheranga/coding-delights/articles/IsolatedFunctions/Readme.md

   * Publish a message to the topic
   * Verify that the message is received by the subscription

+* Refactor service bus message publishing and reading messages using functional programming
+  * Really don't like the way the code is structured with many try/catch blocks

 ## Notes

 ### Using TestContainers.ServiceBus